 Pros and Cons of Headwraps

-- Come in a variety of styles and colors.
+- It comes in a variety of styles and colors.

-- They keep your head warm in the winter.
+- It keeps your head warm in the winter.

 - Some deem headwraps inappropriate for public wear.